Your wedding dress is precious to you.

 At Playhouse we specialize in caring for your dress and have years of experience in processing the delicate fabrics and beadings used in most wedding dresses.

 As each dress is individual we will need to see and examine it so we can discuss with you how it may react to the cleaning process and how much it will cost.
 We can't give you a price without an examination; the cost depends on the size of the dress, the design, whether it has beading or embellishments, the material it is made from and so on.
-But as a rough guide, cleaning starts from around £80 for the most simple of designs rising to around £160 for something more complicated.
+But as a rough guide, cleaning starts from around £90 for the most simple of designs rising to around £160 for something more complicated.
 No need to make an appointment - just come on in to the shop.

 Once cleaned, we can hang your dress.
 If you still have your original cover we can return it in that if you want; we use a padded satin-styled hanger for ultimate beauty and protection from snagging or catching.
 But although fine in the short term, it is not advisable to hang a dress for a long period of time as it is often heavy and this places stress on the seams and shape of the dress.
 Plastic dress covers are also adequate for a short time, but they let in light which can fade the fabric, and they do not allow for changes in humidity which in extreme cases could cause condensation and mould.

 A box will protect your dress from light and dust, which can fade or mark the dress.
 A specialized strong and durable pH-neutral box and proper packing in acid free tissue paper can provide excellent protection against any untoward accident, and unlike a plastic cover, a wedding dress box allows the fabrics of the dress to breathe.
 Boxes can cost an extra £55 to £65 on top of the cleaning cost, depending on the box required.
 We are also happy to package other items with the dress like your veil or tiara.